SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 ## Implementation
-As we explaind before, the tree is a collection of nodes, but what is the node? and how to implement it?
+As we explained before, the tree is a collection of nodes, and each node in the tree will contains data and pointers.
+The pointers in the tree node will depend on how many children a node can have, for example, let us implement a tree with maximum of three children (left, center, and right) will look as the following.

-`Node` is the element that will hold the **data** and the **pointer** to the children.

 Figure 3
 ![data representation](./images/Node-element.jpg)

+As always, to implement the tree we will define the `Node` class first since it is the main component that will construct the whole tree.

 - `Node` class implementation: